 At the end of this process, the grocery store has full access to the cash value of the check you wrote.
 And at the end of the month, when your bank statement arrives, that check is right back in your hand or printed on your statement.

-For more banking and personal finance information, check out the links on the next page.
+For more banking and personal finance information, check out the links below.